hilaelpeleg/-UniTube--Server/README.md

                 Users can also upload and manage their videos via this route (create, edit, delete videos).
 - `/api/videos`: For fetching all videos, managing individual videos (including uploading, editing, and deleting videos), and updating video metadata such as likes, dislikes, and views.
 - `/api/comments`: For managing comments on videos.
 Users can add, edit, and delete comments on specific videos.
+- `/api/tokens`: Manages user sessions by generating and verifying JWT tokens.
+This route ensures that only authenticated users can access protected features by issuing tokens during login and verifying them for each request to secure routes.

 ## File Upload Handling with Multer
 Multer is used to manage file uploads, including: